The Pygac API

 save(start_line, end_line, output_file_prefix='PyGAC', output_dir='./', avhrr_dir=None, qual_dir=None, sunsatangles_dir=None)

-Convert the Reader instance content into hdf5 files
+Convert the Reader instance content into hdf5 files.

 property times